btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

-# Run an R pipeline in your cloud without Docker, Airflow or CI/CD
+# Run an R pipeline in your cloud without Docker, Airflow, or CI/CD

 ## Contents
 1. [Case Study](#case-study)